-Focus on Cost, Working Capital and Operating Improvements.
-We are extremely focused on expenses and working capital to remain a low cost supplier.
-We maintain a continuous improvement, "best practices" operating philosophy and regularly implement new initiatives to reduce costs, increase efficiency and manage working capital.
-For example, we have linked our computer system to those of some customers to streamline the administrative aspects of the quoting, invoicing and billing processes.
-We also analyze our workforce productivity to determine the optimal labor mix that minimizes cost, and examine our logistics function to reduce the cost of inbound freight.
+Optimize cash flow with highly scalable cost structure.
+Through the downturn we focused on standardizing processes and technology-based workflows to maximize operational efficiencies, reduce costs and enhance working capital efficiency.
 Our focus on cost controls, working capital and operating improvements proved to be valuable during the downturn and will be an integral part of our strategy going forward.
 Our largest controllable cost is our salaries and wages.
-Our ability to identify and implement operating efficiencies is evident in the fact that our salaries and benefits expense, excluding stock compensation expense, as a percentage of sales decreased to 12.8% in 2012 from 14.2% in 2011.
+Our ability to identify and implement operating efficiencies is evident in the fact that our salaries and benefits expense, excluding stock compensation expense, as a percentage of sales decreased to 11.5% in 2013 from 12.8% in 2012.
 We were also able to reduce as a percentage of sales our remaining selling, general and administrative expenses during the current year.
-Industry forecasters are predicting that single family housing starts will show continued improvements in 2013, which could require us to increase our operating expenses, headcount and working capital in order to support the additional demand.
+Industry forecasters are predicting that single family housing starts will show continued improvements in 2014, which could require us to increase our operating expenses, headcount and working capital in order to support the additional demand.
 We will work to minimize these increases to ensure that we prudently adjust our variable costs with the change in sales volumes.
-We continue to be diligently focused on the controllable aspects of working capital, including days sales outstanding, inventory turns and accounts payable days outstanding.
+We are extremely focused on expenses and working capital to remain a low cost supplier.
+Our cost structure is scalable, and we expect these efficiencies will drive enhanced profit margins and cash flow conversion as we grow with improving market conditions.